Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix F. Simulation Results

+We note that joint maximization over both the treatment weights $\mathbf{w}$ and the outcome weights $\mathbf{v}$ may not be feasible because the log-likelihood is not concave when both sets of weights are free; see \citet[Section~10.5.2]{agresti2012categorical}.

-The following results show that the both the collapsed Fisher's exact tests, $2\times 2$, V1 and $2\times 2$, V2 and the cross-cut test cannot detect treatment effect from the data analysis.
-Whereas, $3\times 2$, V2, together with the two $3\times 3$ tests in the main text are more robust to unmeasured confounding and are able to detect positive treatment effects attending pre-K center-based care or relative care on a kid's math achievement upon kindergarten entry.
-Similar to Case III and Case IV in the power analysis in the main text, sometimes binarizing outcome but not the treatment can still give a powerful test, see Table \ref{tb:additional_p_value_data_analysis_appendix}, the p-values based on $3\times 2$, V2.
-In cases where the outcome is binary with a multi-level treatment, Theorem \ref{thm:score_test_maximizer_binary} and Corollary \ref{cor:unique_corner_multivariate_hyper} can be applied to reduce the computation burden of obtaining the exact p-value.
+The following results from Table~\ref{tb:additional_p_value_data_analysis_appendix} show that the collapsed Fisher’s exact tests ($2\times 2$ (V1) and $2\times 2$ (V2)) and the cross-cut test are unable to detect a treatment effect in the data analysis.
+In contrast, the $3\times 2$ (V2) test is more robust to unmeasured confounding and provides evidence of positive treatment effects of attending pre-K center-based care or relative care on children’s math achievement at kindergarten entry.
+Similar to Case~III and Case~IV in Section~5 of the main text, binarizing the outcome but not the treatment can still yield a powerful test.
+When the outcome is binary but the treatment has multiple levels, Theorem~3 and Corollary~1 can be applied to reduce the computational burden of obtaining the exact $p$-value.